Jawfish/mtc-helper/README.md

 - KaTeX fonts get automatically packaged with the extension but the app encounters errors trying to load them on MTC.
 - Text that can't be parsed as LaTeX being passed to the LaTeX parser will cause warnings, but it still functions fine.
-The previous problem can be solved by only passing LaTeX into the LaTeX component.
+This can be solved by only passing LaTeX into the LaTeX component.
 Currently, the entire text is being passed in.
 My recommendation is to render markdown first, then pass LaTeX into the LaTeX component by looki## Development ng for LaTeX delimiters.

 ## Future